VorperTeam/Vorper/README.md

 ## Overview

 Welcome to the Vorper Open Source Website repository!
-This website is the headquarters of our digital presence, This website shows our involvement in the open-source community aswell as the members on our team and more.
+This website is the headquarters of our digital presence, This website shows our involvement in the open-source community as well as the members on our team and more.

 ## Features